scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 #### Space complexity
 I tried implementing merge sort with the help of "Top Down Split Merge" + "Two queues" like mentioned in [The Algorithm Design Manual book](http://www.algorist.com/).
 I think the space for this method is also __O(n log n)__.

-But if we follow the algorithm where we use a temporary array instead of allocating two queues everytime , we can get a __O(n)__ space complexity.
+But if we follow the algorithm where we use a temporary array instead of allocating two queues everytime , we can get an __O(n)__ space complexity.

 #### Step by step code
 We will try to code the temp array method here!
 Two queue method is relatively easy.
-You should try doing the two queue method first, if you are not sure.
+You should try doing the two queue method first if you are not sure.
 (I have provided the two queue technique in the full code section below.

 Prepare for a recursive ride! haha.
 Merge sort has two parts: Split and Merge (remember the diagram).

-first we make a temporary array (which we use to merge) and call merge sort procedure from index `0` to `n-1`.
+first, we make a temporary array (which we use to merge) and call merge sort procedure from index `0` to `n-1`.

 ```go
 func sortArray(nums []int) []int {